wp-plugins/mapfig-premium-leaflet-map-maker/readme.txt

 You will also have a "Add MapFig Map" button above your editor for pages and posts.

-For basic usage and tutorials, please see [MapFig Studio Plugin Docs](http://docs.mapfig.com/wordpress-studio-plugin/)
+For basic usage and tutorials, please see [MapFig Leaflet Plugin Docs](http://docs.mapfig.com/wordpress-premium-leaflet-plugin/)

 == Frequently Asked Questions ==

-=Is this really free=
+=Is this really free?=

 Yes, it is 100% free.
 There is also an option to purchase direct ticket support as well as free updates and upgrades for $5 per year.